imazen/resizer/Plugins/RedEye/readme.md

 A NuGet package for this plugin is not available, due to the vast number of dependencies.

 OpenCV does not support being used from multiple app domains.
-If you get a "Type Initializer Exception", restart the application pool, verify that it only contains 1 application, and that overlapped recycle is disabled.
+If you get a "Type Initializer Exception", restart the application pool and verify that it only contains 1 application, and that overlapped recycle is disabled.

 You **must** disable overlapped recycling on the application pool running this plugin.
 OpenCV cannot handle multiple instances per plugin.